luizantoniona/eeg-epileptic-seizure-detection/README.md

 - Creates the **summary_info** table, designated to store summary information from the EEG's data.

 ## [Dataset Downloader](https://github.com/luizantoniona/eeg-anomaly-detection/blob/main/dataset_downloader.ipynb):
-- Download the dataset from [CHB-MIT Scalp EEG Database](https://physionet.org/physiobank/database/chbmit/) and stores it at data/ directory
+- Download the dataset from [CHB-MIT Scalp EEG Database](https://physionet.org/physiobank/database/chbmit/) and stores it at data/ directory.

 ## [Dataset Database](https://github.com/luizantoniona/eeg-anomaly-detection/blob/main/dataset_database.ipynb):
 - Is used to insert sample models to the database following the flowchart: